kallisti5/rivian-service-guide/guides/maintenance.md

 ### Process

 * Clean off any grime or debris with Tonneau closed.
-* Spray dry-lube in-between each panel section with the straw nozzle.
+* Lightly spray dry-lube in-between each panel section with the straw nozzle.
 * Open the Tonneau.
 * Spray the tracks on either side using the straw nozzle.
 * Spray around the front edge of the Tonneau track on either side.
 * Wipe off excess.
 Close the Tonneau.
+Wipe off excess.
-* Repeat every month or two to buy yourself time.
+* Repeat twice a year, or as needed.

-If your Tonneau jams, contact Rivian service.
-They'll open it fully and lock it out until the final solution is released.
+If your original Tonneau jams, contact Rivian service.
+They'll open it fully and lock it out until the it can be replaced under warranty.

 [RSB-60-22-001-1](https://static.nhtsa.gov/odi/tsbs/2022/MC-10228730-0001.pdf) -- Disable